-The trustees had the right to go ahead and proceed with razing the iconic building at the intersection of Lincoln and Touhy Avenues which has been abandoned – and an eyesore – since 2007.
+The trustees had the right to go ahead and proceed with razing the iconic building at the intersection of Lincoln and Touhy Avenues which has been abandoned – – since 2007.
 However, Skokie developer Jake Weiss successfully lobbied the trustees to put off moving ahead with the demolition until April 4th, when the village board is scheduled to meet next.

 Between now and then, Weiss and his legal team will meet with village representatives including attorney Steve Elrod and Trustee Larry Elster in an attempt to strike a deal to prevent the demolition from proceeding.
 If Weiss does get control, he said he is willing to spend upwards of $20 million on a redevelopment.

 The result was a partial victory for Weiss as his team had originally asked for a 60-day deferral on the actual demolition, but trustees were only willing to go until early April.

 “I’m happy the village is ready to sit down and discuss options that [they're] comfortable with the site while we work out an agreement,” Weiss said.
 “The village is a very reasonable entity and I am sure they will be as accommodating as possible.”

 As for only getting a month to work out an arrangement, Weiss was not upset.
 “I have to respect the village has a direction they have to follow to protect the residents and I am happy to be part of the process,” he said.

 Trustees were distressed the property has been subject to vandalism recently.
 Eliminating the building would then take out some of the safety concerns.

 “We’ve waited so long to do this,” Elster said.
 “Demolition costs could go up.
 My biggest concern is that this is about a property you don’t own.”